RomanVPX/starless-c/README.md

 *   **Blackbody Rendering:** The blackbody temperature calculation logic has been updated to use these new LUTs, aiming for results comportementally close to the original when using the same temperature range.
 *   **Blending Modes:** The blending for the accretion disk has been revised for more standard alpha blending (Porter-Duff "over" operator).
 The original blending behavior can be enabled via a compile-time define for comparison.
 *   **Disk Alpha Calculation:** The method for calculating disk alpha in Blackbody mode has been refined for better control over edge falloff.
 The original behavior can also be enabled via a define.
 *   **PNG Metadata:** The rendered PNG images now embed configuration parameters used for the render.
-Currently, this is implemented by saving a JSON representation of some settings into a comment field, with plans to improve this for better readability with EXIF viewers and more comprehensive coverage of all settings.

 **New Rendering Features:**